ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 ::: Tip What if somebody else uses the same contracts at the same time?
 If somebody else uses these contracts while you are going through the tutorial, they might update the greeting after you.
 In that case you'll see the wrong greeting when you call the `Greeter` contract.
-However, you can still verify your controller works in one of two ways:
+However, you can still verify your controller works in one of these ways:

-1. Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x7fA4D972bB15B71358da2D937E4A830A9084cf2e#internaltx) or [Optimistic Goerli BlockScount](https://blockscout.com/optimism/goerli/address/0xC0836cCc8FBa87637e782Dde6e6572aD624fb984/internal-transactions#address-tabs).
+- Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x7fA4D972bB15B71358da2D937E4A830A9084cf2e#internaltx) or [Optimistic Goerli BlockScount](https://blockscout.com/optimism/goerli/address/0xC0836cCc8FBa87637e782Dde6e6572aD624fb984/internal-transactions#address-tabs).
   In either case, it will be an internal transaction because the contract called directly is the cross domain messenger.
-1. Just try again.
+- Just try again.
 :::

 ### Hardhat